 - And implementing greater safeguards against straw purchases and theft

 “Ensuring that irresponsible and negligent gun industry actors are held accountable for its role in facilitating gun violence is a common-sense way of preventing gun violence.
 As someone whose own lawsuit against the gun industry was impacted by PLCAA, I know personally that this bill will keep all Californian’s safe.
 Brady thanks Assemblymember Ting for championing this important legislation on behalf of all Californians,” said Loren Lieb, Brady California Member and Board Chair of Women Against Gun Violence.
 She was also a plaintiff in a lawsuit against the gun industry.

-Ting, Ward and Gipson hope to have final bill language ready this month with hearings likely to start in the Spring.
+Ting, Ward and Gipson hope to have final bill language ready in a few weeks, with hearings likely to start in the Spring.
 AB 1594 is co-sponsored by the California Attorney General and the Brady Campaign.